infinyon/fluvio/website/docs/_index.md

     -h, --help    Prints help information

 SUBCOMMANDS:
-    create      Create a topic
+    create      Creates a topic
-    delete      Delete a topic
+    delete      Deletes a topic
-    describe    Show details of a topic
+    describe    Shows details of a topic
-    list        Show all topics
+    list        Shows all topics
     help        Prints this message or the help of the given subcommand(s)
 ```